unicrons/github-actions-playground/workshop/pipeline_scan/extra/checkoutLeak/README.md

-# `actions/checkout` can leak Github Credentials
+# `actions/checkout` Can Leak GitHub Credentials

 > Based on the article, [actions/checkout can leak GitHub credentials](https://yossarian.net/til/post/actions-checkout-can-leak-github-credentials/), from [William Woodruff](https://github.com/woodruffw)

-This extra ball just wants to demonstrate what William perfectly explained in his article: that by default, `actions/checkout` can silently leak Github credentials to the runner.
+This exercise demonstrates what William explained in his article: that by default, `actions/checkout` can silently leak GitHub credentials to the workflow runner.

-If you copy the following block of code into the `pipeline-scan.yml`, replacing the `jobs` section, you will see that the `actions/checkout` action will leak the Github credentials to the runner.
+If you copy the following block of code into the `pipeline-scan.yml`, replacing the `jobs` section, you will see that the `actions/checkout` action will leak the GitHub credentials to the runner.

 ```yaml
 jobs: